ilulillirillion/clickmer/roadmap.md

+- grab username at login and use it to load a player.

+---

 - Add classgroups, to avoid redundant imports.
 For example, instead of import ActorStatistic, ActorSkill, and ActorCharacteristics, roll them up somehow into one object because they inter-import each other already.

 - Add a decorator to time functions for performance metrics.